TheLostHomeyAppRepositories/com.thirdreality.app/README.md

 - Add support for Garage Door Tilt Sensor and Temperature and Humidity Sensor Lite

 ### v1.0.4
--Add support for Vibration Sensor and Button
+- Add support for Vibration Sensor and Button

 ### v1.0.3
 - Add support for Homey Bridge